 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Withhold rent – In California tenants can withhold rent (all or in part) until the necessary repairs have been made.
-Withheld amounts may be required to be held in escrow accounts until the issue is resolved
+- Withhold Rent – In California tenants can withhold rent (all or in part) until the necessary repairs have been made.
+There must be a “true” habitability problem for a tenant to legally withhold rent.
+Withheld amounts may be required to be held in escrow accounts until the issue is resolved.

-- Repair and deduct – tenants have the right to repair it themselves and then deduct the amount of the repair from their monthly rent (if the repair costs less than one month’s rent).
+- Repair and Deduct – If a repair must be made and the tenant has asked the landlord to fix and was unsuccessful, the tenant can fix the problem themselves or by hiring a handyperson.
+Tenants can deduct the amount of the repair from their monthly rent (if the repair costs less than one month’s rent).
 This cannot be done more than twice in one year.

 - Abandonment – The tenant has the option to abandon the unit if the problems are making the unit unlivable or the repairs would cost more than one month’s rent.